ironwoodcall/TagTracker/README.md

 This is a simple tag tracking/data gathering system for bike valet operations I wrote for use at Victoria, BC's downtown bike valet program.
 It generates persistent .log files titled by date that can be collated and analyzed later.
-I intend to write some kind of script for this later but their formatting is very simple, so if you have any experience with programmatic data analysis it's
+I intend to write some kind of script for this later.

 Some important assumptions the program makes:
 * Opening hours don't cross midnight - the program automatically decides whether to start a new .log based on the computer's date